-Chapter 2: The Need for Venture or Equity Capital
+2. The Need for Venture or Equity Capital

 Legislators face a dilemma: how to help the majority (55%) of businesses in the state that have fewer than 5 employees as well as those employers (45.8%) with the majority of workers (those with 50 or more employees).
-In essence, most businesses in Montana are small businesses (75.6% of businesses in Montana have fewer than 10 employees, and 87.8% have fewer than 203).
-However, 4.1% of the worksites in Montana employ almost half of all employees, which means that most workers in Montana work for the few number of larger employers.4 These typically are public employers, including school districts and hospitals.
+In essence, most businesses in Montana are small businesses (75.6% of businesses in Montana have fewer than 10 employees, and 87.8% have fewer than 205).
+However, 4.1% of the worksites in Montana employ almost half of all employees, which means that most workers in Montana work for the few number of larger employers.6 These typically are public employers, including school districts, and nonprofit corporations, including hospitals.
+If limited funds are available for stimulating the economy, which usually is the case, then which target group can best create more wealth: the large number of small employers; the smaller number of large employers who employ more people; or venture firms that start small and have the potential to exponentially expand?

-Various statutes are available to address the capital needs of both types of employers.
+Various statutes are available to address the capital needs of both small and large employers.
 Small businesses, for example, may be able to tap such programs run by the Department of Commerce as business plan development assistance or manufacturing extension services.
 If their community has a Microbusiness Development Loan Center, a small business can access up to \$35,000 in a loan program originally funded by the state and under local operation.
 Hospitals can access assistance under the Montana Facility Finance Authority.
-Other large employers can go before the Board of Investments to request a loan in conjunction with banks and backed by collateral put up by the company.
+Other large employers can go The "need" for venture or equity capital in Montana comes from businesses that already are using a combination of loans and see an opportunity to expand but are uncomfortable taking on more debt.